Acer Predator Aethon 550 TKL

 Common Features

-• Both keyboards support Bluetooth, 2.4GHz wireless, and USB connection types.
+• Both support wireless and wired connectivity, including Bluetooth, 2.4GHz wireless, and USB.

 • Neither keyboard is designed for Mac.